JessicaAngelah/CBWA-assignment1/README.md

 ### 🎨 Themes
 - **Dark Mode** and **Light Mode** support.
 - Users can toggle between modes easily.
-- (Future-ready) Option to extend with additional custom color schemes.
+- The selected theme preference is **saved automatically** so that it remains consistent across sessions.

 ---

-### 🍔 Hamburger / Kabab Menu
+### 🍔 Hamburger / Ellipsis Menu
 - Includes a **Hamburger-style menu** for navigation.
 - Uses **CSS transform animations** for smooth menu transitions.
 - Simplifies navigation across different devices.